-Data.
-All data stored or maintained on a Library computer or system is owned by the library.
+All data stored or maintained on a library computer or system is owned by the library.
 If any of this data is knowingly destroyed, the person responsible may be subject to criminal prosecution in addition to dismissal.
 This extends to any unauthorized access or altering of patron files, bibliographic files, item files, information files, and any other file accessed through the library system or remote access.
 Files and software created and/or maintained for the library are or become the sole property of the library (this extends to home pages and special scripts).

-Privacy/Confidentiality.
+Privacy/Confidentiality

 All non-shared files, although owned by the library, are considered confidential.
 However, there is no guaranteed right of privacy on systems owned by or connected to the library's systems.
-Authority for inspecting any system is vested with the Director and his/her designated representatives.
-Any attempt to access files by network systems personnel (except as may be required to ensure the integrity of the systems or as requested by the Director or his/her designated representatives) or other staff members is prohibited.
+Authority for inspecting any system is vested with the Library Executive Director and their his/her designated representatives.
+Any attempt to access files by network systems personnel (except as may be required to ensure the integrity of the systems or as requested by the Library Executive Director or their his/her designated representatives) or other staff members is prohibited.

+Documentation

-Documentation.
-All configurations, system layouts, system inventories, and other setups will be documented and kept current by the Information Systems staff.
-Special Authorization for added software, hardware, or access will be documented and maintained.
+All configurations, system layouts, system inventories, and other setups will be documented and kept current by the Information Systems Department staff.
+Special aAuthorization for added software, hardware, or access will be documented and maintained.

+System Monitoring

-System Monitoring.
-To ensure that users are in software license compliance, no unauthorized software has been loaded, to perform diagnostics and for the purpose if assessing usage patterns and compliance with this policy, monitoring will be performed.
+To ensure that users are in software license compliance, no unauthorized software has been loaded, to perform diagnostics and for the purpose of assessing usage patterns and compliance with this Ppolicy, monitoring will be performed.
 This information will be treated as confidential and access restricted.

+Suspending Access

-Suspending Access.
-To ensure safety of equipment and the systems, computer and systems access may be suspended at the discretion of the Director or his/her designee.
+To ensure safety of equipment and the systems, computer and systems access may be suspended at the discretion of the Library Executive Director or their-his/her designee.

+Leaving Library Employment

-Leaving Library Employment.
-Upon leaving Library employment, access to the system will be terminated on the last day of employment or earlier.
-Persons leaving the employment of the library may not remove files without first clearing this with Information Systems staff.
-Information Systems staff is responsible for all reformatting.
+Upon leaving leibrary employment, access to the system will be terminated on the last day of employment or earlier.
+Persons leaving the employment of the library may not remove files without first clearing this with Information Systems Department staff.
+Information Systems Department staff are responsible for all reformatting.
 A form requesting access to the system will be maintained in the employees' personnel file.
-This form will be sent immediately to the Information Systems area requesting termination of access when the user leaves employment.
+This form will be sent immediately to the Information Systems Department area requesting termination of access when the user leaves employment.

+Termination

-Termination.
-Upon termination (i.e. firing) access will be suspended.
+Upon termination of employment(i.e. firing), access will be suspended.

-Definition of Computer and Systems.
-Include but are not limited to:
+Definition of Computer and Systems

+Includinge but are not limited to:

-- All hardware, e.g., workstations, CPUs, monitors, mice, speakers, printers, drives, backup units, CD-ROM players, routers, modems, hubs, etc.; - All software, e.g., operational system, application, network management, email, metering, screen savers, Internet access and support; - All information systems and services, e.g., Internet access, CD ROM access, national bibliographic databases, Integrated Library Systems (catalog, circulation, acquisitions, serials, etc), email; - All wiring, support devices, and furniture attached to or supporting system components, e.g., patch panels, computer or network wiring, jacks, computer desks, screen covers, mouse pads.
+A. All hardware -, e.g., workstations, CPUs, monitors, mice, speakers, printers, drives, backup units, CD-ROM players, routers, modems, hubs, etc.;

+- B. All software -; e.g., operational system, application, network management, --email, metering, screen-savers, Internet access, and support; - C. All information systems and services -; e.g., Internet access, CD-ROM access, national bibliographic databases, Integrated Library Systems (catalog, circulation, acquisitions, -serials, etc.), email;

-Cross Reference: Rescinded Policy 10-1 Adopted: November 20, 2012 Amended: October 14, 2015
+Adopted: November 20, 2012 Amended: October 14, 2015